talk2viren/umermansoor.github.io/_posts/2016-05-22-effective-coding-standards.md

 - huge focus on style and formatting issues and is often vague.
 - recommendations disguised as standards.
 I have made this [mistake](https://github.com/starscriber/coding-standards/wiki). **Standards must be treated like rules and hence must be enforceable**.

 Good software developers and architects understand that coding style is very personal varies from individual to individual.
-They write coding standards that respect individual developers' freedom and allow them to express themselves.
+They write coding standards that respect developers' freedom and allow them to express themselves.
 They do not attempt to mechanize the whole process, rather they focus on a few well-known practices that are widely accepted or plain common sense.
 And before any standard is put into practice, they get buy-in from the team, if the team wasn't already involved in formulating the standards.
 Here are **few examples of good coding standards** related to formatting:

 - No more than one statement per line.
 - Line length should not exceed 80 or 100 characters.